 Proud flesh is an overgrowth of pink granulation tissue.
 Granulation tissue is what fills in damaged areas between soft tissue and over bones.
 Ideally, granulation tissue stops forming as the skin edges grow together to close the wound.
 However, generally, this tissue becomes exuberant, and you can have an overgrowth within days.
-Proud flesh bulges, and continues growing about skin level.
-The wound will never heal, or grow hair when when granulation tissue becomes exuberant.
-Newly formed, healthy skin will not form over the wound, when proud flesh is present.
+Proud flesh bulges and continues growing about skin level.
+The wound will never heal, or grow hair when granulation tissue becomes exuberant.
+Newly formed, healthy skin will not form over the wound when proud flesh is present.

 We are so confident you will be thrilled with your purchase of PF Wonder Salve, we offer a 30-day full refund if you are not completely satisfied.
 PF Wonder Salve is Veterinarian tested, and veterinarian approved!
 The list of veterinarians using PF Wonder Salve is growing.
 The reason for that is that PF Wonder Salve provides an outstanding cosmetic result.
-PF Wonder Salve not only smoothes away proud flesh, but aides in flattening unsightly bumps and bulges commonly seen in horse wounds.
+PF Wonder Salve not only smoothes away proud flesh but aids in flattening unsightly bumps and bulges commonly seen in horse wounds.
 The bumps result in scarring and bald areas.
 A blemish horse is not nearly as valuable as an unblemished horse.

 - What it doesn’t do: PF Wonder Salve does not sting, burn, blister, scar, or cause discomfort.
-PF Wonder Salve also does not inflame, or irritate the area.
+PF Wonder Salve also does not inflame or irritate the area.

 - Telfa pads are highly recommended.
-The pads keep the salve on area vs. absorbing into cotton padding.
+The pads keep the salve on area vs. absorbing into the cotton padding.

-- Gauze cling wrap gently holds cotton padding in place before applying self adhering tape.
+- Gauze cling wrap gently holds cotton padding in place before applying self-adhering tape.

-- Lastly, self adhering bandage tape provides strong, snug support.
+- Lastly, self-adhering bandage tape provides strong, snug support.

 - Disposable diapers work well on foot/ankle areas, but cotton padding, shown on the left, is ideal for leg issues.
-Cotton padding allows for just the right amount of pressure from the self adhesive bandage tape.
+Cotton padding allows for just the right amount of pressure from the self-adhesive bandage tape.

 Cotton padding is what we prefer to use on lower limbs, and have found it provides the best type of padding and support.
 Cotton rolls like this may be found at most farm and ranch stores, and feed stores.